klaxalk/linux-setup/README.md

 ### Custom TMUX config

-If you wish to use your own tmux config besides mine, create a file **~/.my.tmux.conf**, it will be sourced automatically if it exists.
+If you wish to use your tmux config besides mine, create a file **~/.my.tmux.conf**, it will be sourced automatically if it exists.

 ## TMUXINATOR

 I forked TMUXINATOR (https://github.com/tmuxinator/tmuxinator), a handy tool for automating tmux sessions.
-I suggest to read its tutorials.
+I suggest reading its tutorials.

 ## VIM